FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 Populating your Relational Database.
 Use what you know to create the **Tags** & **Users**, table!

+Tags will need to contain fields for ID and title.
+Users will need to contain fields for ID, email, full name and bio.

 _Hint: use the `\dt` command to check if the table was successfully created._